causaest/onrbooks/rbooks-online-extras.md

 A learning resource for programming novices who want to learn R. Very well written and actively updated.

+06. Learning statistics with R: A tutorial for psychology students and other beginners, by Danielle Navarro: https://learningstatisticswithr.com/book/

+Covers the contents of an introductory statistics class, as typically taught to undergraduate psychology students.
+Not updated since 2019.

 ### Data Visualization and Graphics

 01. Interactive web-based data visualization with R, plotly, and shiny, by Carson Sievert: https://plotly-r.com/